 Most small business owners invest a great deal in their business.
-With that in mind, you’ll want to make sure it’s all taken care of if in your absence.
+With that in mind, you’ll want to make sure it’s all taken care of in your absence.

 One way to protect your investment and make sure your family is taken care of it the meantime is with a buy-sell agreement.